 OK, onto the recommendations for everyone who hasn’t suddenly embraced their hair’s natural curlyness (but seriously y’all, the Curly Girl Method is life changing).

 Bring the shampoo and conditioner that you need.
 Don’t count on the hotel’s free bottles, or finding suitable hair products wherever you’re traveling.
 You won’t.
 Once you find a shampoo and conditioner combo that works, bring as much of it with you as you can!

 A shampoo bar is a great alternative to a big bottle of shampoo, and even more moisturizing.
 Plus, a shampoo bar in a tin should last for months, and will never bust open and spill all over your suitcase (we’ve all been there).

-- Haircare Travel Tip: These bars smell zesty, are made with all natural ingredients and come as a pack with travel containers and conditioner bar, or you can find your favorite scent on Etsy (Coffee?
+- Haircare Travel Tip: These bars smell zesty, are made with all-natural ingredients and come as a pack with travel containers and conditioner bar, or you can find your favorite scent on Etsy (Coffee?
 Rosemary Mint?
-Lemongrass Verbena?
-Bourbon Vanilla?)
+Lavender Lemongrass?
+Vanilla?)
 Omg, I want one of each!

 Water can have a very different effect on your hair while traveling than you’re used to.
 “Hard water” as it’s called, is not actually ice (confusing, I know) but water that contains trace elements of chemicals and minerals.
 That isn’t necessarily a bad thing, but it can have a negative effect on your hair called buildup – just the same as what causes staining on your tub or tiled bathroom floor.